UW volunteer assistant wins five matches over the weekend

 Pendleton and Foster vie for spots on U.S. team, along with several younger UW wrestlers

 Foster had a great run in international competition in 2013-2014, wrestling in association with GRIT Athletics/Wyoming Wrestling Regional Training Center.
-For the second-straight season, he was the runner-up in the 86-kilogram (185 pounds) class at the ASICS Las Vegas/Open Wrestling Championships in April, going 5-1 with three technical falls and one pin.
-With the performance, he qualified for the U.S. World Team Trials in late May for the second year.
-He was 2-1 to finish as the runner up in the challenge bracket of his weight class at the U.S. World Team Trials.
+He qualified for the U.S. World Team Trials in May 2014 for the second year.
+He was 2-1 to finish as the runner up in the challenge bracket at the Trials.
+For the second-straight season, he was the runner-up in the 86-kilogram (185 pounds) class at the ASICS Las Vegas/Open Wrestling Championships in April 2014, going 5-1 with three technical falls and one pin.

-He had an impressive weekend on March 15-16 to become a World Cup gold medalist for Team USA.
+He had an impressive weekend on March 15-16, 2014, to become a World Cup gold medalist for Team USA.
 He posted four dual wins to his resume over the weekend, including victories over two high-profile international opponents.
 In one of his most notable performances, Foster took out Iran's Ehsan Lashgari 7-5 with a late takedown.
 Lashgari was a bronze medalist in both the 2012 Summer Olympics and the 2013 World Championships.
-On Sunday, Foster upended Ukraine's Ibragim Aldatov, 7-2.
+Foster then upended Ukraine's Ibragim Aldatov, 7-2.
 Aldatov is a two-time World Champion.

 In 2013, Foster earned a spot on the U.S. Senior World Team, finishing second in the U.S. Senior World Team Trials in July 2013.
 Foster was the runner-up in the U.S. Open in March 2013.